 Using all the colors we used before, darken and refine everything to look closer to the photo reference or the true color of the rocks.
 The reference doesn't show quite how greenish that crystalline rock is, so look at my drawing as well as the reference for its true color and value.
 All of them are a lot darker than the white background.

-The background in the photo appears darker because of the lighting and that it's my phone camera.
-In person the white paper the rocks are on is very bright, much brighter than the highlights on the green crystalline rock.
+The background in the photo appears darker because of the lighting and because it's my phone camera.
+In-person, the white paper the rocks are on is very bright, much brighter than the highlights on the green crystalline rock.
 So I'll come somewhere in between and keep some of those highlights bright white too.

-This is still a tonal drawing, not a fully burnished colored pencils painting.
-If I were using Prismacolors I would start getting out the odd colors for this layer.
+This is still a tonal drawing, not a fully burnished colored pencil painting.
+If I were using Prismacolors, I would start getting out the odd colors for this layer.
 I'd be using French Gray 10% or 30% here and there to establish value, then combining various muted colors over what's there in order to get the texture and hue just right.
-But let's keep it simpler than that and just use this limited palette for a good tonal drawing.

 The rocks should stand out more.
 All of them should be about as dark again as they are against the background.